Can you tell a tantrum from a meltdown? At first glance, they look the same. Learning to tell the two apart is critical for effective parenting.

 Every parent knows about tantrums.
 But can you tell a tantrum from a meltdown?
-They can look the same to a stranger, but they need to be dealt with in very different ways.
+They look very similar at first glance, but a tantrum needs to be dealt with very differently from a meltdown.

 - A child has a meltdown because they were hoping to self-soothe with candy and you said no. They feel like their final attempt at coping with the situation has been removed.

 I don’t recommend giving the child candy in either case, but you need to be able to tell a tantrum from a meltdown in order to parent effectively.

 How to Respond to a Child who is Throwing a Tantrum

 A child who is throwing a tantrum can understand reason.
 To respond to a child who is throwing a tantrum about wanting candy, for example, you can: